PLEASE DONATE TO US

 Our aim is to enable the work of this talented family to be taken to heart by the general public, both in the United Kingdom and further afield.
 The clear brilliance of the Sopers’ work is well understood by critics and art lovers who have had the privilege to view the family’s work in exhibitions and sales.

-Now it is time to make the collection available for all to enjoy.
+Our aim is to make the collection available for all to enjoy.

-The centre will also provide space for workshops, classes and lectures to educate and encourage future generations of artists, as well as art, history, country and wildlife lovers.
+The aim is to provide space for workshops, classes and lectures to educate and encourage future generations of artists, as well as art, history, country and wildlife lovers.

 Join us on our exciting journey to provide a permanent public home for the works of the Soper family.